Khachanov through to gold medal match in Olympic tennis | ExBulletin

 Khachanov through to gold medal match in Olympic tennis

+TOKYO (AP) With his Golden Slam bid for at least three more years, Novak Djokovic rested his head on Alexander Zverev’s shoulder as his German opponent and friend comforted him.

+I told him he is the best of all time, Zverev said.
+I know he chased history.

-The top-ranked Serb lost on Friday in the semifinals of the tennis tournament at the Tokyo Olympics 1-6, 6-3, 6-1 to German Alexander Zverev.
+Djokovic, the highest-ranking Serb who appeared invincible in all of the biggest tournaments this year, lost 1-6, 6-3, 6-1 to Zverev in the semifinals of the tennis tournament at the Tokyo Olympics on Friday.

 Steffi Graf remains the only tennis player to win the Golden Slam in 1988.